NLP-UBC/NLP-UBC.github.io/index.md

 __Natural Language Understanding:__ We are interested in tasks such as machine reading comprehension and natural language inference, in particular those involving reading between the lines.
 We are also working on <a href="https://arxiv.org/abs/2109.00087">interpreting figurative language</a>.

-__Natural Language Generation:__ We are working in Text Structuring in text2text, data2text and image2text tasks.
+__Natural Language Generation:__ We are working on Text Structuring in text2text, data2text and image2text tasks.
 We are also interested in automatic evaluation of text generation models.

-__Text Analytics:__ We are working on tightly integrate interactive visualization with text mining and summarization techniques for information exploration and scalable decision support.
+__Text Analytics:__ We are working on tightly integrating interactive visualization with text mining and summarization techniques for information exploration and scalable decision support.

 Learn more about <a href='{{ '/people' | prepend: site.url }}'>who we are</a> and <a href='{{ '/publications' | prepend: site.url }}'>what we're doing</a>.